FrankWuuu/o2pr-dental-panoramic-radiographs-dataset-preprocessing-for-instance-segmentation/README.md

 We mainly use the "Dataset and code" for the instance segmentation.

+This repository means to convert the `train.json` RLE annotation to a coco polygon annotation format by our `rle_convert_2_polygon.py`.

-But there are some problems in the `train.json` and `test.json` files.
+Maybe there are some problems in the `train.json` and `test.json` files.
 The main problem is that not all the images are included in the annotation files.
-So we decide to remove the images that not in the json.
+You could remove the images that are not in the json by using our `remove_imgs_not_in_json.py`.
+But it is ok if you have nothing to do with it.

 - ## 1.
 Dataset source
 These datasets come from the paper ["Children’s dental panoramic radiographs dataset"](https://www.nature.com/articles/s41597-023-02237-5)[1].
 They claim that the "dataset and code" are from [2].
 You can obtain these datasets from the publication references.